-Finally, communication on the project to the organization as a whole is important, and ideally this communication should come from the project team, via leadership.
-Regular formal communications that come from leadership to all staff, particularly staff members impacted by the project, do three things.
+Last, let’s address communication on the project to the organization as a whole Ideally this communication comes from the project team, via leadership.
+Regular, formal communications that come from leadership to all staff, particularly staff members impacted by the project, do three things.

-- First, the communication strengthens credibility of leadership because staff can see they are facilitating execution on a large, important project.
+- Strengthen credibility of leadership because staff can see they are ensuring successful execution on a large, important project.

-- Second, leadership’s communication of progress to all staff can create “heroes” within the implementation team and raise morale of the team members – particularly important since the team is typically doing the work of the project on top of their normal responsibilities and without additional compensation.
+- Create “heroes” within the implementation team and raise morale of team members, particularly important when the team is doing the work of the project on top of their normal responsibilities and without additional compensation.

-- Finally, communication reduces uncertainty – one of the biggest issues in any organization.
-Any large scale project will impact and involve change somewhere within the organization.
+- Reduce uncertainty.
+Any project, especially one that is large scale impacts and involves change somewhere within the organization.
 And the threat of change – even positive change – mushrooms into uncertainty.
-Communication is the essential key to reducing or even eliminating the uncertainty that the project creates.
+Consistent communication can reduce or even eliminate this uncertainty.

-What tools need to be in place to communicate progress out to the organization as a whole?
-Remember – communication to all staff on a critical project is most effective when it comes from leadership, and a standardized tool for making updates is the easiest for leadership both to remember and to maintain.
-Whether in the form of a weekly printed update, an online repository or a company email, leadership should communicate with employees consistently using their chosen method so that staff knows where to go for information.
-It is important to keep the organization updated on project progress.
-Success stories should be communicated and celebrated each time there is an accomplishment to share.
+How to communicate with all staff?
+A standardized tool is the easiest for leadership both to remember and to maintain.
+Whether in the form of a weekly printed update, an online repository or a company email, leadership should communicate with employees consistently so that staff knows where to go for information..